 Parathion is a broad-spectrum insecticide.
 Parathion comes in liquid form with a distinct garlic smell.

 The United States Environmental Protection Agency (EPA) has banned the use of parathion on numerous crops, such as fruits, nuts, and vegetables.
-The ban is due to the toxic effects experienced by the agricultural workers and the toxic effects on surrounding environments.
+Agricultural workers and the surrounding environment are at risk of the toxic effects caused by the residual action.

 Low exposure to parathion will result in fatigue and loss of appetite.
 High exposure to parathion can cause convulsions, loss of bowel control, psychosis, coma, and possibly death due to cardiac arrest or respiratory failure.